paleohayduke/TrafficSimProject/README.md

 Edit this text document with anything you do while working on the project.
 We can turn this in as an appendix on reports.

+9/29/2019 Consolidated intersections into one node.
+Next task is making stoplights *Nope... that broke a lot of intersections. set it back to old technique.

+One way roads are now implemented.
+This causes an issue if u set the cars to generate new routes from their destination waypoint if they just got to the end of a oneway road that dead ends at the end of the map and a few other circumstances.
+To deal with this i set up cars to spawn at a random new starting location when they finish their route.

+Pathfinding now takes distance traveled into account (A*).
+Rebuilt GraphBuilder to consolidate intersections into single nodes.
+Next step is stops.

 9/28/2019 Figured out the methods of JComponent a little better and was able to fix the frame rate issue in the Renderer.
 Works a lot better now!